googlearchive/gcsbeat/README.md

 * Watch files on a local path (possibly a mounted GCS bucket) and upload them.
 * Parse JSON logs and upload them.

+Note: While this project is partially maintained by Google, this is not an official Google product.

 ## Configuration Options

 See the [_meta/beat.yml file](./_meta/beat.yml) for a list of configuration options.